Suggestion: Watch the 5 minutes video tutorial before reading this article

 However, the government is currently planning to increase the threshold to RP 30 billion, to stimulate the real estate market.

-Property taxes when holding property
+When holding property

 You’re also required to pay taxes during the time you hold the property.